rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-10-cloudstack-rpi4-kvm.markdown

 After management server is UP, proceed to http://`192.168.1.10(cloudbr0-IP)`:8080/client and log in using the default credentials - username `admin` and password `password`.

+NOTE: I found some DB issue while deploying a zone, please check/run the following until the bug is fixed upstream, using mysql client:

+    use cloud;
+    ALTER TABLE nics MODIFY COLUMN update_time timestamp NULL;

 ## Example: Advanced Zone Deployment